elis/graze/README.md

 ## Motivation

-My desire was to create a static-like website that delivers content blazingly fast while allowing me to modify both content and content with zero effort.
+My desire was to create a static-like website that delivers content blazingly fast while allowing me to modify both content and code with zero effort.

 The result is Graze.